NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-Four Latin American countries, Panama, Ecuador, Colombia, and Costa Rica, each with coasts off the Pacific Ocean, have joined forces and committed to linking each of their marine reserves together.
-This collaborative action will form a single interconnected area and create one of the richest pockets of biodiversity in the ocean.
-That area, to be called the Eastern Tropical pacific Marine Corridor (or CMAR), would be protected and thus free of any fishing.
-CMAR would cover over 500,000 square kilometers (or 200,000 square miles) including important migratory routes for a number of species, such as sea turtles, whales, sharks, and rays.
+Panama, Ecuador, Colombia, and Costa Rica, all with Pacific coastlines, have united to link their marine reserves into a single interconnected area, aiming to protect one of the ocean's richest biodiversity hotspots.
+The newly formed Eastern Tropical Pacific Marine Corridor (CMAR) will cover over 500,000 square kilometers (or 200,000 square miles), banning fishing to protect crucial migratory routes for sea turtles, whales, sharks, and rays.

-The collaboration, which was announced in early November during COP26, was prompted by vocal concerns of the four countries' people and scientists in response to over-fishing from foreign commercial fleets as well as illegal and unregulated local fishing communities – both of which have endangered fish populations.
+Announced at COP26 in early November, the collaboration arose from widespread concerns over overfishing by foreign fleets and unregulated local fishing, both of which have threatened fish populations.
 The creation of this preserve should help protect both commercial varieties of fish as well as rare species that thrive within CMAR's borders.

 Just as all the world leaders here have called for action not words, I believe this is a concrete action on behalf of Ecuador that goes beyond any words we can say here,” Guillermo Lasso, President of Ecuador, told the Guardian after the announcement of CMAR.
 Lasso added that the plan, which supposedly involves one of the largest debt swaps for conservation in history, was “an absolutely direct response of middle-income countries with a commitment to humanity."